 If you are an entertainment industry professional you may need to correct your listing.
 This page provides all the information to enable you to submit additions/corrections to your own credits.

 To avoid any misunderstandings, please keep in mind the following before you attempt to add or change your listing:

 - We collect and display most types of film-related information but there are some kind of credits that we don't list yet.
 We will only list information that fits our criteria and we reserve the right to reject/delete information at any time for any reason, especially if we are unable to verify it.

-For example we don't list appearances/work in music video clips or commercials or stage plays.
+For example we don't list appearances/work in stage plays.
 This type of information may be listed in the "Other Works" section of a person's biographical information (click here for an example) but will not appear directly under his/her filmography.
 Moreover we will only list credits that fit our criteria and we reserve the right to reject/delete information at any time for any reason, especially if we are unable to verify it.

 Changes which are not sent via the web interface may take considerably longer than that, depending on various factors (mainly how much supporting information is provided along with the credit addition).
 That's why it is essential that you follow our guidelines as closely as possible to help us process your credits in a timely fashion.

 Work on some kind of titles is eligible for inclusion in the database, while others are not accepted.
 Here's a list of both categories:

 - TV movies (also known as MOWs, short for "Movie of the Week")

 - Live-action videogames (i.e. those that feature filmed sections)

 - Regional/local TV shows (public access etc.)